ali0999109/configure-ad/README.md

   ![image](https://github.com/ali0999109/configure-ad/assets/145396907/c2e4e1c2-e8f5-4fe2-b778-28e2d69b1bb5)

-  # step 2 connecting to Windows VM1 with RDP
+ # Connecting to Windows VM1 with RDP
   - Go to your virtual machine in the azure portal and click on it it should like this